z-x-yang/Segment-and-Track-Anything/README.md

  - [ ] 1.5-Version Interactive WebUI
     - We will develop a function that allows interactive modification of multi-object masks for the first frame of a video.
 This function will be based on Version 1.0.
     - Furthermore, we plan to include text prompts as an additional form of interaction.
- - [ ] 2.x-Version Interactive WeiUI
+ - [ ] 2.x-Version Interactive WebUI
     - In version 2.x, the segmentation model will offer two options: SAM and SEEM.
     - We will develop a new function where the fixed-category object detection result can be displayed as a prompt.